-- 3.1 Commission Delegated Regulation-No XXX/2020 604/2014 sets out regulatory technical standards (RTS) to define 'managerial responsibility', 'control functions', a 'material business unit', a 'significant impact on its risk profile', and identify categories of staff whose professional activities have a material impact on the risk profile of firms, also known as material risk takers (MRTs).
-The RTS came into effect on [X][26 June 2014] and repealed the previous RTS (Commission Delegated Regulation 604/2014).
-All references to Articles in this chapter relate to the RTS unless otherwise specified. - 3.2 All firms are required to identify MRTs in accordance with Chapter 3 of the Remuneration Part and the RTS, regardless of their size or whether they are required to apply certain Rules in line with the provisions in the Remuneration Part of the PRA Rulebook. remuneration proportionality level as set out in Chapter 2 of this SS.
-This includes UK-headquartered firms, subsidiaries and branches of non-EEA non-UK firms. - 3.3 Chapter 3 of the Remuneration Part identifies the criteria for determining who is an MRT. - 3.4 Individuals in firms not subject to the Remuneration Part should be included as MRTs if they pose risk to the CRR consolidation group.
-The full requirements of the remuneration rules apply to MRTs identified on a solo and/or consolidated basis or sub-consolidated basis.
-Firms will need to assess at solo as well as consolidated and sub-consolidated levels (if applicable) whether certain requirements (such as deferral or payment instruments) must be complied with. at proportionality level one and two firms, except where the variable remuneration of the MRT meets both the conditions set out in paragraph 2.20. - 3.5 The PRA expects remuneration proportionality level one firms to provide a list of MRTs on an annual basis to the PRA.
+- 3.1 On 18 June 2020, the EBA published a revised draft regulatory technical standards (RTS) on criteria to define 'managerial responsibility', 'control functions', a 'material business unit', a 'significant impact on its risk profile', and categories of staff whose professional activities have a material impact on an institution's risk profile published also known as material risk takers (MRTs).
+All references to Articles in this chapter relate to the revised draft RTS unless otherwise specified. - 3.2 All firms are required to identify MRTs in accordance with Chapter 3 of the Remuneration Part and the RTS, regardless of their size or whether they are required to apply certain Rules in line with the provisions in the Remuneration Part of the PRA Rulebook.
+This includes UK-headquartered firms, subsidiaries and branches of non-UK firms. - 3.3 Chapter 3 of the Remuneration Part identifies the criteria for determining who is an MRT. - 3.4 Individuals in firms not subject to the Remuneration Part should be included as MRTs if they pose risk to the CRR consolidation group.
+The requirements of the remuneration rules apply to MRTs identified on a solo and/or consolidated basis or sub-consolidated basis.
+Firms will need to assess at solo as well as consolidated and sub-consolidated levels (if applicable) whether certain requirements (such as deferral or payment instruments) must be complied with. - 3.5 The PRA expects remuneration proportionality level one firms to provide a list of MRTs on an annual basis to the PRA.
 Proportionality level two and three firms are expected to keep a list of current MRTs and provide that list to the PRA if requested.
-All firms, where necessary, should submit applications for exclusion from identification in accordance with the RTS annually. - 3.6 Where a third-country CRR firm wishes to rely on Remuneration 3.2(1) to deem an employee earning more than €750,000 not to be an MRT, the firm should apply for a waiver of the Remuneration rules in respect of that person under section 138A of the Financial Services and Markets Act 2000 (FSMA).
+All firms, where necessary, should submit applications for exclusion from identification in accordance with the RTS annually. - 3.6 Where a third-country CRR firm wishes to deem an employee earning more than the quantitative thresholds set out in Article 7.1 of the RTS not to be an MRT, the firm should apply for a waiver of the Remuneration rules in respect of that person under section 138A of the Financial Services and Markets Act 2000 (FSMA).